Volvo V90 estate review

 Compare the new Volvo V90 to its rivals – such as the BMW 5 Series Touring, Mercedes E-Class Estate, Jaguar XF Sportbrake and Audi A6 Avant – and you’ll generally find it leaves a positive impression, especially if you value comfort over sportiness.
 While it doesn’t have the biggest boot in its class, its 560-litre load bay (with the rear seats up) is about on par with its rivals.

 Fold the rear seats down and you get 1,517 litres, which is quite a way behind the likes of the 5 Series Touring and A6 Avant and way behind the latest E-Class Estate, all of which offer more than 1,600 litres with the rear seats down.

 The V90 shares plenty of parts with the Volvo S90 saloon, but no longer shares its engine range; the S90 is now only offered with a ‘Recharge’ plug-in hybrid powertrain.
 Pick the estate, and you have a far broader choice.
 The engine line-up starts with a 194bhp B4 petrol engine, while petrol buyers can also pick 247bhp B5 and 296bhp B6 models - all of which come with fuel-saving mild-hybrid technology.

 Diesel is still reasonably popular in cars of this size, and the V90 offers a pair of 2.0-litre engines: a 194bhp ‘B4 (D)’ and a 232bhp ‘B5 (D)’, with the base engine likely to prove the most efficient for high-mileage drivers, and the latter now only available in the raised Cross Country four-wheel-drive version.
-There’s also a Recharge plug-in hybrid model (less powerful than the one in the S90), which marries a 2.0-litre petrol engine with an electric motor, offering up to 35 miles of pure-electric driving and the potential for super-low running costs.
+There’s also a Recharge plug-in hybrid model (less powerful than the one in the S90), which marries a 2.0-litre petrol engine with an electric motor, offering around 30 miles of pure-electric driving and the potential for super-low running costs.

 The most powerful engines feature four-wheel drive, with the lower-powered models getting front-wheel drive.
 If you’re looking at the rugged Volvo V90 Cross Country (reviewed separately), four-wheel drive is standard because it’s aimed at people who drive on rougher terrain.
 All V90s get the same eight-speed automatic gearbox as the Volvo XC90 SUV.